PaloAltoNetworks/Unit42-timely-threat-intel/2025-04-17-Testing-ingressNightmare.md

 IngressNightmare is the nickname for a series of vulnerabilities that can allow unauthenticated remote code execution (RCE) in outdated versions of the Ingress NGINX Controller for Kubernetes.

 Although the Ingress NGINX Controller for Kubernetes has been patched/updated since 2025-03-24, we have noted attempts/probes to exploit CVE-2025-1097 and CVE-2025-1974 in the wild.
-See the [Observed in the Wild](https://github.com/PaloAltoNetworks/Unit42-timely-threat-intel/blob/main/2025-04-17-Testing-ingressNightmare.md#observed-in-the-wild) section for a list of 2,369 IP addresses noted in scanning/probing for servers with vulnerable Ingress NGINX Controllers.
+See the [Observed in the Wild](https://github.com/PaloAltoNetworks/Unit42-timely-threat-intel/blob/main/2025-04-17-Testing-ingressNightmare.md#observed-in-the-wild) section of this page for a list of 2,369 IP addresses noted in scanning/probing for servers with vulnerable Ingress NGINX Controllers.

 We have successfully tested a method to exploit an out-of-date/vulnerable version of the Ingress NGINX Controller in an isolated environment through CVE-2025-1097 and CVE-2025-1974.